I - Anomaly

 “You’re not going to be able to just walk away from this, are you?”

 “Yeah, I figured as much.
 I’m sorry, Kevin.
 I wish I didn’t have to do this.”
 Ryan reached into a pouch on the side of his belt.
 It looked long enough to hold a mini flashlight.
-From it, he produced a small pen like object.
+He produced a small pen like object from it.
 It was too thick to be a flashlight and too long to be a laser pointer.
 For reasons I couldn’t explain, it gave me the creeps.

 Dread washed over me at the sight of it.
 “What the hell is that?”
 I whispered.